ProtDos/Zyphor/README.md

 Zyphor is a new cutting-edge, open-source chat protocol designed to provide **end-to-end encryption**, **metadata protection**, and **quantum-safe security** for all types of communication.
 It focuses on maintaining **full anonymity** for users while ensuring that all transmitted data remains secure, private, and protected against future computational threats.

+> [!CAUTION]
+> This is just a protocol I have designed myself.
+It does not have any official security audits whatsoever.
+Use with caution and not in production development (yet).

 ---

 ## Table of contents